 Subscribers may subscribe for Class C Trust Units through the Equiton Agent or through a registered dealer acting as a sub-agent.
 The Equiton Agent or sub-agent receives an upfront commission of 1.0% of the subscription price.
-Subscribers purchasing Class C Trust Units must hold upon Closing, unless waived by the Trust, Class C Trust Units with an aggregate initial purchase cost not less than an amount determined by the Trust (the "Class C Minimum Investment Amount may be changed by the Trust from time to time.
-If the Subscriber redeems its Class B Trust Units prior to the third anniversary of their subscription, the following Early Redemption Fee will be applied to the calculation of the Redemption Amount:
+Subscribers purchasing Class C Trust Units must hold upon Closing, unless waived by the Trust, Class C Trust Units with an aggregate initial purchase cost not less than an amount determined by the Trust (the "Class C Minimum Investment Amount").
+The Class C Minimum Investment Amount may be changed by the Trust from time to time.
+If the Subscriber redeems its Class C Trust Units prior to the third anniversary of their subscription, the following Early Redemption Fee will be set-off against Redemption Amount payable: